 School Direct placements are full-time with four days in school and one day at The University of Hertfordshire.
 Placements start on 1st September 2020 and finish on 30th June 2021.
 Training takes place in in two contrasting school settings and is supported by experienced in-school mentors and university-based tutors.
 A comprehensive range of in-house and external professional development opportunities, to include three conferences and 35 hours of Professional Studies sessions, complement the training provided by the University of Hertfordshire.

-You can apply for teacher training, starting in September 2021, on UCAS around 8th October 2020 until 30th June 2021.
+You can apply for teacher training, starting in September 2021, on 13th October 2020 at UCAS until 30th June 2021.
 We offer both salaried and unsalaried courses.
 Please click tabs for our Primary and Secondary course pages.